These Peach Cupcakes are light, moist, and sweetened with fresh peaches! They are topped with a decadent brown butter maple frosting.

 make the frosting

 • In a large bowl, beat the butter with an electric mixer for 1-2 minutes until smooth.
-Add in the powdered sugar, vanilla, maple syrup, and 2 tablespoon of milk.
+Add in the powdered sugar, vanilla, maple syrup, and 2 tbsp of milk.
 Mix until everything is smooth.
-If it's too thick, add in ½ tablespoon of milk at a time until you reach the desired consistency for your frosting.
+If it's too thick, add in 1/2 tbsp of milk at a time until you reach the desired consistency for your frosting.

 You can either pipe your frosting on using a piping bag and tip, or use an icing knife to spread on top.